A half-century of global collaboration in science and the 'Shrinking World': Methods: Through the lens of Open Bibliometrics

 \section{Methods: Through the lens of Open Bibliometrics}

-This section describes the data used throughout this study; see Appendix \ref{app:data} for the data analysis and visualisation platforms.
-First, the data acquisition method is explained, followed by a description of the characteristics of the data and points to be noted for practical application.
-Subsequently, the concept of \q{nationality} of a scientific publication adopted in this paper is explained.
-In addition, the R\&D disciplines focused on in this paper are described.
+This section provides an overview of the data used in this study; Appendix \ref{app:data} provides additional information on the data analysis and visualisation platforms.
+First, we explain the method used to acquire the data and describe the data's characteristics and practical applications.
+Subsequently, we clarify the concept of the \q{nationality} of a scientific publication adopted in this paper.
+In addition, we provide a description of the R\&D disciplines focused on in this paper.